-Talking with your partner about this, if it is occurring, can be hugely helpful.
+Talking with your partner about this, if it's occurring, can be hugely helpful.
 Often partners struggle with feeling that the loss of interest is about them, even if rationally they know it is connected to grief.
-Reassuring a partner that it is not about them may help to both comfort them, but also assuage a small piece of the guilt.
-It can also allow for a space to better communicate about other types of intimacy that might work for both partners and allow for closeness and physical contact, even without sex.
+Reassuring a partner that it's not about them may help to comfort them, and allow space to better communicate about other types of intimacy that might work for both partners.

 It can also create a space to talk about or consider trying to have sex, even when you aren't in the mood.
-Now, you should never have sex against your will (obviously), but sometimes the actually process of touch can get you in the mood when you weren't previously.
-This is something that can be valuable to explore, if trying to get your sex drive back, but needs to be done with good communication.
+You should never have sex against your will, but sometimes the actual process of touch can get you in the mood when you weren't previously.
+This is something that can be valuable to explore if you're interested in trying to get your sex drive back, but it requires good communication.

-Obviously we have only scratched the surface of this complicated topic, so please leave a comment with anything from your experience to questions and issues you would like to see in the next posts in this series!
+We have only scratched the surface of this complicated topic, so please leave a comment with anything from your experience to questions you would like to see in the next posts in this series.

 We wrote a book!